jufab/graphql-grpc-helidon/README.md

 You must generate data from protobuf file with a special maven plugin.
 This plugin use Protocol Buffer Compiler.

-In this project, to generate classes, there is this maven definition.
+In this project, to generate classes, there is this maven definition in [pom.xml](grpc-helidon/pom.xml).

 ```xml
 <plugin>